Sr. Administrative Assistant Academic and Student Affairs

 Ty grew up on a small ranch in Clarendon, Texas.
 Since graduating from college, he has worked closely within the livestock industry.
 Ty enjoys silversmithing, being outdoors, cooking for people, spending time with his family and working on the family ranch.
 He is proud to be working for his Alma Mater, and is excited to watch the school grow.

-Brighton serves as the Student Services Coordinator.
-She works closely to assist prospective and current students with student resources, coordinating Wellness Events, coordinating the Tutoring Program, and assisting student organizations.
+Brighton serves as the Student Services Program Manager.
+She works closely to assist prospective and current students with student resources, coordinating Wellness Events, and assisting student organizations.
 In addition, Brighton will be helping with the student mentoring program and admissions.

 Brighton graduated from Texas Tech University with a B.S. in Human Development and Family Studies in August 2019.
 She began her career with Texas Tech in July of 2019 and with the Texas Tech School of Veterinary Medicine in July of 2022.
 She is overjoyed to be serving her Texas Tech community.
 Brighton loves all things Texas Tech including basketball, football, baseball, and the award-winning meat judging team.